brian-cy-chang/starter-hugo-academic/content/authors/admin/_index.md

   - course: Doctor of Medicine
     institution: Rutgers New Jersey Medical School - Newark, NJ
   - course: Bachelor of Arts - Biology | Business Minor
-    institution: new York University - New York, NY
+    institution: New York University - New York, NY
 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the